Taurid Meteor Shower 2020

 The Taurids are a minor meteor shower expected to produce about 5-10 meteors an hour.
 Unusually, these meteors come from not one but two streams of debris – dust grains left behind by Asteroid 2004 TG10 and debris from Comet 2P Encke.
 As these dust grains hit Earth’s atmosphere at high speed, they heat up and disintegrate in flashes of light that we call meteors.

 Despite the low numbers, the Taurids are worth staying up for.
 They’re known to produce the occasional ‘fireball‘, or exceptionally bright meteor, streaking across the sky.
-In 2019, the first quarter moon will set shortly after midnight, leaving the sky dark and perfect for meteor viewing.
+In 2020, the first quarter moon will set shortly before midnight, leaving the sky dark and perfect for meteor viewing.

 How to Watch